Principal Investigator

 - Dr. Marzena Kocik

-- Dr. Gergely Kali (Saarland University, Germany)
+- Prof. Dr. Gergely Kali (University of Innsbruck, Austria)

 PhD Students